We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Price: $

-For thinned hair that’s susceptible to breakage, this serum from OGX can be a real game-changer by preventing frizz and restoring hydration to dry hair.
+For thinned hair that’s susceptible to breakage, this serum from OGX can be a real game-changer for preventing frizz and restoring hydration to dry hair.

-Hair serums work by penetrating the hair shaft to provide nourishment and hydration, explains Dr. Vallecillos.
-This one contains nourishing ingredients like coconut oil and vitamin E, which are known for their moisturizing and protective properties.
-“These ingredients can help to strengthen the hair, reduce breakage, and improve the overall health and appearance of the hair,” he says.
+Hair serums work by penetrating the hair shaft to provide nourishment and hydration, explains Vallecillos.
+This one contains nourishing ingredients like coconut oil, which is known for its moisturizing and protective properties. “[It] can help to strengthen the hair, reduce breakage, and improve the overall health and appearance of the hair,” he says.

-Hair serums like this one can be helpful for postpartum hair because they restore hydration, add shine, and improve the overall health of the hair, which can be compromised in the postpartum period due to hormonal changes, stress, and nutrient deficiencies.
-“Using a hair serum can help to moisturize and protect the hair, which can help to prevent further damage and promote healthy hair growth,” Dr. Vallecillos says.
+Hair serums like this one can be helpful for postpartum hair because they restore hydration, add shine, and improve the overall health of the hair.
+“Using a hair serum can help to moisturize and protect the hair, which can help to prevent further damage and promote healthy hair growth,” Vallecillos says.

 It’s worth noting that dry hair can also be caused by a variety of factors unrelated to hormones.
 Examples include over-processing with color, using heat styling tools too often, as well as exposing hair to the elements such as the sun and water.
 If you’re prone to breakage and split ends, this product could be helpful even after postpartum.